Choquequirao Trail 5D/4N

 Day 1: Cusco Capuliyoq – La Playa

 The trail we will be on is made from dirt meaning that it’s a little dusty and slippery, but if you have good hiking boots and hiking poles, you will be fine.
-During the descent, you will be accompanied by the breathtaking views of the Apurimac Canyon and its many amazing landscapes.
-Each one has its own beautiful flora and fauna that the guides would be happy to inform you of.
-It is another hour after lunch until we reach the campsite located at the bottom of the valley next to La Playa river (1,500m).
+Breathtaking views of the Apurimac Canyon and its many amazing landscapes—each with its own beautiful and unique flora and fauna—accompany you during your descent.
+It’s another hour after lunch until we reach the campsite of Chiquiska which is located at the bottom of the valley next to La Playa river (1,500m).

-After an early breakfast we will get prepared for the most amazing day of our Choquekirao trail. we start walking 30 minutes to get there and begin our tour, Choquekirao is considered to be bigger than Machu Picchu, but most of it is still hidden in the forest, the most impressive parts of this site are the temples, Water Chanels, astronomical observatories, and the location itself, we are going explore with a professional tour guide for about 4 hours and then we will head back to the camp for lunch and a little siesta.
+Following an early breakfast, it will be time to begin the most amazing day of the Choquequirao trek.
+It will take about 30 minutes to get to the ruins, and then we begin our tour.
+Choquequirao is considered to be bigger than Machu Picchu, but most of it is still hidden by rainforest.
+The most impressive sectors of this site are the temples, water channels, astronomical observatories, and the location of the site itself.
+We’ll explore the ruins with a professional tour guide who will regale us with the rich Inca history of the site.
+After about 4 hours, we’ll head back to the campsite for lunch and a little siesta.

-DAY 4 Marampata – La Playa – Chiquisqa
+DAY 4: Marampata – La Playa – Chiquiska

-today is the last strech of our trek, after an early breakfast we start climbing the mountain until Capuliyoq the starting and the ending of our Choquequirao Trail, After you survive this adventure you deserve some beers and enjoy your last lunch with your guide, porters, and horsemen.
-You will say goodbye to your team other than you Guide and then continue for about 4 hours on our minivan drive back to Cusco along the nice landscape.
-You will get to pass Curahuasi where people farm the famous Anis (a local tea), you will be back in Cusco around 6pm with some stops on the way and we will drop you off in your hotel.
+Today is the last stretch of our trek.
+After an early breakfast, we will start the day by climbing the mountain until Capuliyoq—the starting and ending point of the Choquequirao Trail.
+After surviving this adventure, you deserve some beers and to enjoy your last lunch with your guide, porters, and horsemen.
+You’ll say goodbye to everyone from your team other than your guide.
+Together, we will continue on for about 4 hours in our minivan back to Cusco.
+Along the way, there will be a few stops, and even you’ll get to visit Curahuasi where people farm the famous Anis (a local tea).
+You will be back in Cusco around 6pm, and we will drop you off at your hotel.

 Professional Tour Guide